beingfluid/IntegrateNow/Chapter2_WhatYouNeedToKnowAboutJSONAndObjects.md

 &nbsp;&nbsp;&nbsp;&nbsp;Now click the Run Script button to execute the script.
 You should see the following output :
 ![json 2](/images/json2.png)

+&nbsp;&nbsp;&nbsp;&nbsp;The first and second line of output displays the stringified version of JSON object and the third line indicates that it is of type string.

 ---

 #### JSON.parse(text[, reviver])